Financial Aid Frequently Asked Questions

 Q: What happens if I apply late?

 A: You are responsible to pay your tuition by the date specified.
 If your financial aid is not finalized by the date tuition is due, you must pay or go on the Nelnet deferred payment plan.

 Q: When will I get my refund check?

 A: Pell, SEOG, loans or scholarship funds remaining after tuition, fees and books are paid will be given to a student after the second week of the term, AFTER class attendance is verified.
 Students will not be paid for any courses they have never attended.

 Q: Can I apply for aid even after I have paid tuition and fees?

 A: Yes!
-If you are found to be eligible for financial aid, you will be issued a check for your eligible amount.
+If you are found to be eligible for financial aid, you will be issued a refund for the remainder of the difference.

 Q: When can I apply for a loan?

 A: Sandburg evaluates all loans on a case-by-case basis.
 The student must apply for financial aid and have received his/her award notification before a loan request can be processed.
-To request a review, complete the three steps for a loan on the Sandburg website.
-A loan is not guaranteed or you may be approved for less than the maximim award.
+To request a loan complete the three steps for a loan on the Sandburg loan webpage.
+A loan is not guaranteed or you may be approved for less than the maximum award.